 If you choose to take on a client who has another sole agency agreement in place, be sure to:

-- explain the high risk that they will need to pay two commissions and put this in writing
+- explain in writing that there is a high risk they will need to pay two commissions

 - give them plenty of time to take legal and expert advice